-In 2017 The Forestland Group, owners of acreage along the Apalachicola River formerly owned by Neal Land and Timber, proposed a less-than-fee purchase of more than 37,000 acres as the Upper Apalachicola River Ecosystem Florida Forever project and added another 700 acres of the Skyland Ranch tract proposed for fee simple.
+In 2017, The Forestland Group, owners of acreage along the Apalachicola River formerly owned by Neal Land and Timber, proposed a less-than-fee purchase of more than 37,000 acres as the Upper Apalachicola River Ecosystem Florida Forever project and added another 700 acres of the Skyland Ranch tract proposed for fee simple.
 The proposal totaled 37,895 acres and had a tax assessed value of \$5,756,412 in 2017.
 ARC approved this as a stand-alone project in October.
 In December, the ARC moved to combine the newly approved Upper Apalachicola River Ecosystem project into the boundary of the existing Apalachicola River project, in the Critical Natural Lands category.

-After the most recent addition to the boundary in 2017, the project had a combined, historic, estimated tax assessed value of \$11,048,386.
-In calendar year 2017, a total of 288.26 acres closed in this project were acquired using Florida Forever program funding.
+In calendar year 2017, a total of 288.26 acres in this project were acquired in this project were acquired using Florida Forever program funding.